viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 In previous examples you controlled motion of individual components.
 Now you will use the Motion Service to control the motion of the robot as a whole.
 You will use the Motion Service's `Move` method to execute more general robotic motion.
-You can designate specific components to plan motion for by passing in the resource name (note the use of the arm resource in the code samples below).
+You can designate specific components for motion planning by passing in the resource name (note the use of the arm resource in the code samples below).
 The `worldState` we constructed earlier is also passed in so that the Motion Service can consider additional information when planning.

 The sample pose given below can be adjusted to fit your specific circumstances.